Hoyasumii/bee-movie/README.md

 I'd be better off dead.
 Look at me.

 They got it from the cafeteria downstairs, in a tuna sandwich.
-Look, there's a litt
+Look, there's a littl